anas-zafar/Responsible-AI/README.md

 # "Who is Responsible?
 The Data, Models, Users or Regulations?
-A Comprehensive Survey on Responsible Generative AI for a Sustainable Future" - 2025 Updated Edition
+A Comprehensive Survey on Responsible Generative AI for a Sustainable Future"

 <div align=center><img src="rai-cover-refined.svg" width="90%"/></div>